lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 In this case, the docstrings are formatted so the Sphinx ``automodule`` directive can interpret the comments as ReStructured Text.
 Docstrings discuss the use case of the function along with its inputs, outputs, and usage.
 See the `PEP-257`_ conventions for docstring formatting along with `PEP-287`_ for syntax specific to reStructured Text.
+Using the Sphinx ``automodule`` directive, the docstring can be used to autobuild documentation for your functions.
+An example of this is in the :ref:`EABM API`.

 Abaqus Python Code
 ==================